 Technology is something that really lives up to the phrase “you get what you pay for”.
 However, with a reasonable price range, you can still manage to procure impressive products.

 Think about your budget for a subwoofer.
-Our team weeded out the best budget opinion for you that comes at a good price and still delivers impressive and pounding bass.
+Our team weeded out the best budget opinion for you that comes at a good price but still comparable to high-performing subs below 500.
+These subwoofers deliver impressive and pounding bass.
 One thing our audio team advises is to never compromise the quality of the bass for the price.
 You will most likely end up purchasing a better model in the future if you do.